 Oftentimes, your sound quality is only as good as your recording equipment and tools.
 Before you hit record, you'll want to make sure your home recording studio has everything it needs to craft an entire song from start to finish.

 For the purpose of this article, I’ll assume you have the recording equipment necessary (if you don’t, here’s an in-depth post we did on what you need).
-With that in mind, a basic set up requires a digital audio workstation, microphone, and headphones of some kind.
-If you're using a desktop computer or laptop, you might need to also invest in an audio interface.
+With that in mind, a basic set up requires a digital audio workstation , microphone, and headphones of some kind.
+If you're using a desktop computer or laptop for music production , you might need to also invest in a good audio interface .

 If you don't have software tools or a DAW at your disposal, don't fret!
 Technology has advanced to where you can easily create music on your phone or other device.
 With that in mind, a more professional home studio usually utilizes a computer for the recording process.
 Start on your phone if you can't afford a full setup just yet.
 You'll still learn tons of valuable information about the music production process that will help you put your recording studio to good use in the future.
 Other equipment to consider includes sound treatment devices, a pop filter, and additional instruments to spruce up your recordings.